guardian/mobile-n10n/docs/testing/00-notification-improvement-plan.md

 Current ideas for re-architecting:

 - [Microsplinters](https://github.com/itsibitzi/n10n-poc/blob/main/n10n-broker/src/main.rs): preshard the DB and use these for querying
 - Using Go to handle concurrency
 - Using ZIO to handle concurrency
+- Change lambda runtime: there are [studies](https://filia-aleks.medium.com/aws-lambda-battle-2021-performance-comparison-for-all-languages-c1b441005fd1) demonstrating that jvm-based lambdas are the worst performing, we could get benefits from migrating to typescript lambdas (or go, rust)
+- Pre-cache breaking news tokens: create a cron job that queries db to grab tokens for our breaking news topics to avoid these queries being executed as part of our send flow.
+Different flow for breaking news notifications: when requested we skip the harvester and immediately populate the sender queues with tokens to send.